AdobeDocs/campaign-classic.en/help/production/using/tables-to-maintain.md

 ## Customer tables {#customer-tables}

-In addition to the list above, tables containing created by customers (which do not exist in the Adobe Campaign datamodel) during platform setup can also be subject to fragmentation, especially if they are frequently updated during data loading or synchronization procedures.
+In addition to the list above, tables containing created by customers (which do not exist in the Adobe Campaign data model) during platform setup can also be subject to fragmentation, especially if they are frequently updated during data loading or synchronization procedures.
 These tables can be part of the default Adobe Campaign data model (for instance **NmsRecipient**).
 In this case, it is up to the administrator of the Adobe Campaign platform to conduct an audit of its specific database model to find these custom tables.
 These tables aren't necessarily mentioned explicitly in our maintenance procedures.